jfletcher20/firestore_sync_demo/README.md

-# SWAN Sync
+# Firestore Sync demo

-Demonstration of synchronization solution integration in Flutter.
+Demonstration of an existing synchronization solution's integration in Flutter.